 Once your lease is signed, or sooner, you may choose to work with a project manager to help facilitate the build-out of your space.
 The process ends with you moving in and occupying your space.

 Just because your lease is signed doesn’t mean your broker’s job is over.
 Your broker should work with you to make sure you have a strong understanding of your lease and stay in touch to periodically monitor and reassess your real estate needs and strategies.
 They should also check in prior to any expansion deadlines that you may have negotiated into your lease, as well as prior to your renewal option or expiration date.

 Request a Lease Abstract

 Once the lease is signed, request that your tenant representation broker to abstract your lease.
 A lease abstract summarizes key information from your lengthy lease document.

 At AQUILA, we do this for every client.
 Having this document will allow you to easily reference the major deal points quickly without having to read through the long lease document.

 As you can see, this is not a simple process.
 Executing this process with enough time can ensure that you are in the strongest position to negotiate.

 Also, there are many benefits to hiring a skilled tenant representation broker to facilitate this process and take the leg work off your plate.

+If you’re ready to start your search for office space, read our Ultimate Guide to Finding Office Space.
 You can Start Your Search for Austin Office Space in One Easy Step by utilizing our handy Office Space Calculator.
 Or schedule a consultation with one of our seasoned Tenant Representation brokers to get the site selection started today.